tskit-dev/msprime/docs/tutorial.rst

 each sample as an array of zeros and ones, along with the index and position of the corresponding mutation.
-In this example, the alleles are always ``'0'`` (the ancestral state) and ``'1'`` (the derived state), because we are simulating simple infinite sites mutations.
+In this example, the alleles are always ``'0'`` (the ancestral state) and ``'1'`` (the derived state), because we are simulating with the infinite sites mutation model, in which each mutation occurs at a unique position in the genome.
 More complex models are possible, however.

 This way of working with the sequence data is quite efficient because we do not need to keep the entire genotype matrix in memory at once.
 However, if